kansaineil/hype-annotation-guidelines-eacl26/Rigor/advanced.md

 ---

 ### **6. Broader context**
-When ambiguous, consider surrounding context such as relative framing (e.g., *more advanced*) and additional evaluative language.
+When ambiguous, consider surrounding context.
+Also note that relative/negated framing (e.g., *more X*, *lack of X*, *need for X*) may weaken promotional force.

 <details markdown="1">
 <summary><em>Examples</em></summary>